 “(We mainly look at) the analytics, how many people shared, social shares, revenue and sales generated from those referrals.”

 To Trunkster, referrals were a win-win situation.

 “It’s an easy way to stimulate people who, maybe, aren’t thinking about buying the product but know someone who is...it’s simple, it drives revenue and it was something that we could set up easily.
-That was the biggest thing, because otherwise I would have to create my own system.”
+That was the biggest thing, because otherwise, I would have to create my own system.”

-“One of the cool things about having a referral program is that even if people aren’t purchasing right away, you have a constant buzz on social media, people are sharing about this opportunity, so we look at how much shares and how much people are talking about it.”
+“One of the cool things about having a referral program is that even if people aren’t purchasing right away, you have a constant buzz on social media, people are sharing about this opportunity, so we look at how many shares and how much people are talking about it.”

 It both secured sales and word-of-mouth, syncing it perfectly with Trunkster’s objectives.

 Read next: How To Set Up Your Referral Program's Incentives (With 12+ Examples)